cggh/panoptes/documentation/importsettings.rst

   *Text (required).* A description of this dataset.
   This text will appear on the intro page, and on the table view page of this datatable.

-CacheWorkspaceData
-  *Boolean.* If Set, a materialised table will be created for this data in each workspace.
-  This is faster for large datasets than the standard option, based on a JOIN statement.

 Icon:
   *Text.* Specifies an icon that will be associated with the datatable.
   The name can be chosen from http://fortawesome.github.io/Font-Awesome/icons/.